nikkolasg/hackmd/ipp.md

 We can make a couple of observation here:
 1. It requires indeed 4 commitment "keys" $(\mathbf{V_1},\mathbf{V_2},\mathbf{W_1},\mathbf{W_2})$ instead of 2 as in the previous commitment scheme.
 Both $\mathbf{V_1}$ and $\mathbf{W_1}$ can be created using one transcript of a Groth16 trusted setup and the second pair using another trusted setup transcript.
-2. We commit to $\mbf{A}$ and $\mbf{B}$ together, using both pairs of commitment keys.
+2. We commit to $\mathbf{A}$ and $\mathbf{B}$ together, using both pairs of commitment keys.
 This leads us to use both of the secret exponents from both trusted setup and therefore gains the security property (blinding) of our scheme.
 3. The keys $\mathbf{W_1},\mathbf{W_2}$ are *shifted* by $n$, the powers in the exponent go from $n$ to $2n-1$.
 Note this means both Groth16 transcripts must have *twice the size* of the number of proofs you want to aggregate ($n$) as the exponent goes to $2n-1$.
 In practice it is not a big deal since the transcripts existing starts at $2^{21}$ (zcash) so the maximum number of proofs we can aggregate using these is more than 1 millions proofs already.
 4. Note the third component of the message is also the third component of the commitment scheme output, as it was the case in the first TIPP example.